kaBeech/monads-are-easy/README.md

 Some of these sources are more reliable than others, but I've found them all helpful in gaining a more complete understanding.
-Notably, the two videos at the top contain some inaccuracies, but they can be a good starting point for wrapping your brain around the concepts in a practical way.
+Notably, the two videos at the top contain some inaccuracies, but they still can be a good starting point for wrapping your brain around the concepts in a practical way.

 - [A monad is a monoid in the category of endofunctors.
 Whats the problem? #SoMe2](https://www.youtube.com/watch?v=ENo_B8CZNRQ)